luajunan/NER-Evaluation-Project/README.md

 ## Getting Started

 ### Installation of Packages
-If you are running your code on google colab, the installation is as follows
+If you are running your code on google colab, the installation is as follows.
+(Doing this on google colab might require you to restart the runtime several times due to the overlapping installation of certain packages)
 ```python
 !pip install pypi
 !pip install polyglot